 When dealing with a functional approach to medicine, it is often found that treatments are useful for a variety of conditions.
 Interestingly, in the case of identifying causes in order to relieve and restore health to allergic sufferers, treatments are relatively similar.
 As such, there are basic measures that can be taken to begin to help almost any allergic patient.

 Intravenous immune bags may be recommended, which are intravenous infusions of vitamin C at a dosage of 12.5 grams to 50 grams.
 Once again, by bypassing oral absorption and getting blood ascorbate levels very high.
 If indicated, salivary testing for the adrenal hormones is can be done, or toxin loads are assessed and then treatment administered accordingly.

 Steps often recommended to help restore health during this allergic season:

 1.Avoid sugar: this hits two of the common causes.
 First, sugar stresses the adrenal glands and makes it more difficult for optimal production of the natural cortisol.
 Second, a high sugar diet makes for a favorable environment for yeast overgrowth in the bowel this can lead to a polarized immune system and thus allergies.

-3.Take salmon body oil.
+3.Salmon body oil.
 This doesn't go to any direct cause of allergies, but our modern diet makes most of us deficient.
 With a higher level of fish oils, the inflammation involved in allergies is lessened.
-Usually a good nutritional dose is 500-1000 mg of the salmon body oil 3 times a day with food.